Clinical Laboratory Science Program

 The Clinical Laboratory Science prograrm is dedicated to fulfilling the motto of the School of Allied Health Professions, "To Lead, To Heal, To Serve" through providing academic and clinical experiences where students strive for excellence in their work, integrity, and ethical relationships that help contirbute to the health and well-being of patients.

-The Clinical Laboratory Science (CLS) program is part of the School of Allied Health Professions at Loma Linda University.
-The goals of the CLS department are as follows:
+The Clinical Laboratory Science (CLS) Program is part of the School of Allied Health Professions at Loma Linda University.
+The goals of the school and the department for this program are as follows:

-1. To provide opportunity, instruction, and guided experience by which the student may acquire the basic knowledge and attain the skills essential to the practice of a chosen profession.
+1. To provide opportunities, instruction, and guided experiences enabling the student to acquire the basic knowledge and attain technical ability essential to the practice of their chosen profession.

-2. To help the student accept responsibility for integrity, ethical relationships, and empathic attitudes which can contribute to the welfare and well-being of patients.
+2. To help the student accept responsibility for integrity, ethical relationships, and empathic attitudes that contribute to the welfare and well-being of patients.

 3. To help the student develop a background of information and attitudes conducive to interprofessional understanding and cooperation.

-4. To encourage the student to cultivate habits of self-education that will foster life long growth.
+4. To encourage the student to cultivate habits of self-education that will foster lifelong professional growth.

-5. To engender and nurture in the student the desire to serve mankind, and in particular, to serve as needed in the medical centers sponsored by the Seventh-day Adventist church both in this country and elsewhere.
+5. To engender and nurture in the student the desire to serve mankind, and in particular, to serve as needed in the medical centers sponsored by the Seventh-day Adventist church both in the United States and abroad.